Bodo

 - Interpretation Needs

-- Bodo speakers may require interpretation services in regions where Assamese or Hindi is the dominant language.
+- Interpretation services are essential for Bodo speakers in areas where Assamese or Hindi are the primary languages.

 - Interpreter Notes